udivankin/pico-ajax/README.md

 export default Api;
 ```

-This will generate an Api object with all the methods that Pico-Ajax have, but with
+This will generate an Api object with all the methods that Pico-Ajax has, but with
 custom progress indicator handler (coolProgressBarHandler) and different signature -
 (requestUrl, requestParams) plus some magic: for GET requests requestParams
 will be stringifyed into URL, for POST request appended into request body.